Symphony: Romantic era

-Late-Romantic, modernist and postmodernist eras
+Late-Romantic, Modernist and Postmodernist eras

 Towards the end of the 19th century, Gustav Mahler began writing long, large-scale symphonies that he continued composing into the early 20th century.
 His Third Symphony, completed in 1896, is one of the longest regularly performed symphonies at around 100 minutes in length for most performances.
 The Eighth Symphony was composed in 1906 and is nicknamed the "Symphony of a Thousand" because of the large number of voices required to perform the work.

 The 20th century saw further diversification in the style and content of works that composers labeled symphonies.
-Some composers, including Dmitri Shostakovich, Sergei Rachmaninoff, and Carl Nielsen, continued to write in the traditional four-movement form, while other composers took different approaches: Jean Sibelius' Symphony No. 7, his last, is in one movement, Richard Strauss' Alpine Symphony, in one movement, split into twenty-two parts, detailing an eleven hour hike through the mountains and Alan Hovhaness's Symphony No. 9, Saint Vartan—originally Op.
+Some composers, including Dmitri Shostakovich, Sergei Rachmaninoff, and Carl Nielsen, continued to write in the traditional four-movement form, while other composers took different approaches: Jean Sibelius' Symphony No. 7, his last, is in one movement; Richard Strauss' Alpine Symphony is in one movement split into twenty-two parts, detailing an eleven hour hike through the mountains; and Alan Hovhaness's Symphony No. 9, Saint Vartan—originally Op.
 80, changed to Op.
 180—composed in 1949–50, is in twenty-four.

 A concern with unification of the traditional four-movement symphony into a single, subsuming formal conception had emerged in the late 19th century.
 This has been called a "two-dimensional symphonic form", and finds its key turning point in Arnold Schoenberg's Chamber Symphony No. 1, Op.
 9 (1909), which was followed in the 1920s by other notable single-movement German symphonies, including Kurt Weill's First Symphony (1921), Max Butting's Chamber Symphony, Op.
 25 (1923), and Paul Dessau's 1926 Symphony.

 Alongside this experimentation, other 20th-century symphonies deliberately attempted to evoke the 18th-century origins of the genre, in terms of form and even musical style, with prominent examples being Sergei Prokofiev's Symphony No. 1 "Classical" of 1916–17 and the Symphony in C by Igor Stravinsky of 1938–40.